 After the third year alone, she asked to return to Michigan.
 “With the support of the region and complex, the firm was willing to be creative and developed a sub-complex for me” in which she managed four of the 12 Morgan Stanley branches in Greater Michigan, including her East Lansing office.
 She was happy to be back home close to all of her family.

 In fact, family has always been important to Sheree, who grew up in a blue-collar farming and military household.
 Her mother was one of 11 children and stayed at home.
 Her father, a truck driver and an only child, began having heart attacks at age 42.
 Her fondest memories of her dad were the fact that he never complained about his job and actually loved his work.
 He is also known for making Sheree and her three siblings each feel that “they were dad’s favorite.”
 Losing her oldest sister at 53 to ovarian cancer was just another case of overcoming adversity for Sheree and her family.

 Despite her many manager titles, Sheree sees herself as more of a “shepherd” and “coach” than a leader, helping to steer others along their chosen paths.
 When asked what she loves most about her job, she says: “I’m able to make a difference in other’s lives, helping them to navigate this large firm, to be heard—and to realize their true potential.”

 She also does so through mentoring, including as part of Morgan Stanley’s BRIDGE program, where managers help new managers acclimate to their roles.
-She has been a member of two mentoring circles for 10 years.
+She has been a member of two mentoring circles for over 10 years.
 She gives back wherever her home has been, through volunteering with Habitat for Humanity, Ronald McDonald House, Saginaw Advocacy for Individuals with Disabilities, and 100+ Women Who Care, among other charities.
 She’s even participated in a sleepout to raise funds for Covenant House on the cold winter streets of Chicago to raise money to fight homelessness.